Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-ca.md

 >>     broadcast BROADCAST_IP
 >> ```
 >>
 >> We have determined that the gateway IP of our IP block is **203.0.113.6**.
-To route the vRack traffic through this gateway IP address IP, add the following lines to the network configuration file, replace `NETWORK_INTERFACE`, `IP_BLOCK/PREFIX` and `GATEWAY_IP` with your own values.
+To route the vRack traffic through this gateway IP address, add the following lines to the network configuration file, replacing `NETWORK_INTERFACE`, `IP_BLOCK/PREFIX` and `GATEWAY_IP` with your own values:
 >>
 >> ```console
 >> post-up ip route add IP_BLOCK/PREFIX dev NETWORK_INTERFACE table vrack